Get started by searching below:

 Further, a nursing home ombudsman can inform residents of their rights while they live in the facility and help families create care plans.

-3. Holding Negligent Nursing Homes Responsible
+3. Holds Negligent Nursing Homes Responsible

 After receiving a complaint, an ombudsman can take concrete steps to solve residents’ problems.
 This includes reporting nursing home abuse to administrators or the proper legal channels.